John Daly (golfer): PGA Tour

-1995: Open Championship win

-In 1995, in the midst of a middling season, Daly unexpectedly won The Open Championship in a playoff with Italy's Costantino Rocca at the Old Course, St Andrews.
-Daly had had prior excellent results on this course at the Dunhill Cup, and although he was listed at very long odds by bookies, some perceptive golf watchers, including David Feherty, believed before the event that the Old Course in fact suited Daly's game very well.
+In 1995, in the midst of a middling season, Daly unexpectedly won The Open Championship in a playoff with Italy's Costantino Rocca at the Old Course at St Andrews.
+Daly had prior excellent results on this course at the Dunhill Cup, and although he was listed at very long odds by bookmakers, some perceptive golf watchers, including David Feherty, believed before the event that the Old Course suited Daly's game well.
 Daly was in contention from the start of the event, but trailed New Zealand's Michael Campbell heading into a very windy final round.
 Campbell fell back in the difficult conditions, and Daly played a superb final round.
 As Rocca, in the last group, approached the final hole, he was one shot behind Daly, who had already finished his round.
-Rocca's long drive was only yards from the green, but his second shot resulted in a fluffed chip where he did not follow through.
+Rocca's long drive was only yards from the green, but his second shot resulted in a fluffed chip.
 Rocca then sank a 60-foot (18 metre) putt to make the birdie he needed to force a playoff with Daly.
 Daly easily defeated Rocca in the playoff, finishing the four holes of the playoff at one under par, while Rocca finished three over par after hitting into the "Road Hole Bunker" on the 17th hole, and taking three shots to get out.

 Daly is the only eligible two-time major winner never selected to play in the Ryder Cup.